OurVoiceUSA/HelloVoter/README.md

 	Software License Agreement (GPLv3+)

-	Copyright (c) 2018, Our Voice Initiative.
+	Copyright (c) 2018, Our Voice USA.
 All rights reserved.

 	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by